PraneethJain/simply-black/README.md

 # Simply Black
-## Absolutely black vscode theme (for my personal use)
+## Absolutely black vscode theme

-Hmm yes it is very black
+A theme where most of the backgrounds are #000000

 **Enjoy!**